rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 export class CardComponent { title = 'Title of card'; }
 ```

-Host metadata allows us to bind to all properties and events of the host element.
+Host metadata allows us to bind to all properties and events of the host element,
 but so do the `@HostBinding` and `@HostListener` decorators.
 However,
 there are some subtle differences between the two.